Corporate Citizenship

 Ukraine donation

-We are also supporting victims of the war in Ukraine by donating EUR 100,000 to various aid organisations and have supported aid deliveries to Ukraine with around EUR 400,000 to date.
+We are also supporting victims of the war in Ukraine by donating EUR 150,000 to various aid organisations in 2024 and have supported aid deliveries to Ukraine with around EUR 550,000 to date.
 These contribute in various ways to alleviating at least some of the immeasurable suffering of the people affected by the war.
 These organisations help on the ground and support refugees in neighbouring countries by supplying food and medicine.

 Elbphilharmonie Hamburg